-It does go on to say that Deep Relevance Ranking is, essentially, ranking pages that have already been ranked.
+In his Search Engine Journal article, Roger Monti points out that that Deep Relevance Ranking is, essentially, ranking pages that have already been ranked.

 So a page would be ranked the traditional way – links and all – before the Deep Relevance Ranking kicks in to identify these “super synonyms.”